ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-cli-tools.md

 ## Package Commands

 Ballerina packages are the way to organize real-world Ballerina development tasks.
-Some of them also allow you to work with the Ballerina Central to share Ballerina modules with others in a safe, secure, and dependable way.
+Some of them also allow you to work with the Ballerina Central to share Ballerina packages with others in a safe, secure, and dependable way.

 <table class="cComandTable">
 <tr>
 <td class="cCommand">new</td>
 <td class="cDescription">Create a Ballerina package.
-For more information, see <a href="/swan-lake/learn/structuring
+For more information, see <a href="/swan-lake/learn/structuring-ballerina-code">Structuring Ballerina Code</a>.
--ballerina-code">Structuring Ballerina Code</a>.
 </td>
 </tr>
 <tr>